British Christmas Pudding with Brandy Sauce

 The British Christmas Pudding (also known as ‘plum pudding’ or ‘figgy pudding) is a dense and delicious dessert made with dried fruit soaked in brandy, mixed with seasonal spices and other ingredients.
 It is then steamed and served with brandy cream sauce, creating an utterly delectable and truly timeless dessert for Christmas dinner.

-This traditional British puddings, Sweet Mince Pies and Brandy Snaps were ever present my home during Christmas time and it brings back such fond memories for me growing up during the holiday season.
+This traditional British pudding, Sweet Mince Pies and Brandy Snaps were ever present my home during Christmas time and it brings back such fond memories for me growing up during the holiday season.
 This is how Christmas looked, much like a postcard (referencing the picture).
 The highlight was a dense, fruity pudding covered with brandy, set alight, smothered with a rich brandy sauce, and adorned with a sprig of holly.

 The traditional of Christmas pudding